COSD-PANDA/datasd_council_report_2017/main/next_steps.md

 * Measure the internal impact of the portal through Amazon S3 analytics.
 Amazon S3 is a cloud storage solution that we are using as part of our publication pipeline.
 It will allow us to understand how City employees are accessing and using the data in the portal.

-* Solicit feedback about the portal through a submission form available on the portal homepage
+* Solicit feedback about the portal through a submission form available on the portal homepage.

-* Work with UCSD to create a better pipeline of [data.sandiego.gov](http://data.sandiego.gov/) users
+* Work with UCSD to enhance the pipeline of [data.sandiego.gov](http://data.sandiego.gov/) users

 * Take advantage of opportunities where we can work with the library in order to engage our local community with using data.